Community Living York South – Inspiring Possibilities.

 Community Living York Southis a not-for-profit organization that provides support services to children, youth, adults and seniors who have an intellectual disability and live in Southern York Region.
 Support is also provided to the families of those we support.
-We support people in directing their own lives and in promoting partnerships, opportunities, well-being, freedom and contributions in their community.
+We support people to live, learn, work, and participate in their community.

 Across the province, Community Living York South is one of 117 membership agencies of Community Living Ontario.